§ 25–823. Prompt notice of investigative reports.

 (8) The licensee fails to preserve a crime scene;

-(9) The licensee, directly or indirectly gives, offers, or promises anything of value to an ABRA investigator, or offers or promises any ABRA investigator to give anything of value to any other person or entity, with the intent to:
+(9) The licensee, directly or indirectly gives, offers, or promises anything of value to an ABCA investigator, or offers or promises any ABCA investigator to give anything of value to any other person or entity, with the intent to:

 (A) Influence any official act or investigation;

-(B) Influence an ABRA investigator to commit, or aid in committing, collude in, or allow any fraud on the Board; or
+(B) Influence an ABCA investigator to commit, or aid in committing, collude in, or allow any fraud on the Board; or

-(C) Induce an ABRA investigator to do or omit to do any act in violation of the lawful duty of the ABRA investigator; or
+(C) Induce an ABCA investigator to do or omit to do any act in violation of the lawful duty of the ABCA investigator; or

 (10)(A) The licensee knowingly tampers with evidence.